We continue to add new speakers to the line-up. Please check back often to see the latest additions to the TOC program.

 Kelly Gallagher serves as VP of Publishing Services at RR Bowker.
-In this role he manages the implementation of a host of Bowker business intelligence services, including the PubTrack Consumer research panel reaching over 40,000 ‘e’ and ‘p’ book consumers.
-For the past year, he has been leading a team of researchers on a three-year initiative for the Book Industry Study Group to study consumer attitudes toward e-devices and digital content.
-This long-term trended study looks at consumer purchases on a quarterly basis as it seeks to understand the rate and shift to digital content.
+In this role he manages the implementation of a host of Bowker business intelligence services, including the PubTrack consumer research panel reaching over 40,000 ‘e’ and ‘p’ book consumers.
+For the past year, he has been leading a team of researchers on a three-year initiative for the BISG to study consumer attitudes toward e-devices and digital content.
+This long-term trended study looks at consumers purchases on a quarterly basis as it seeks to understand the rate and shift to digital content.
 In addition to managing the consumer research panel, he oversees sales data collection and analytics tools for the higher education and religious book markets for Bowker.
-Beyond his role at Bowker, Kelly also serves as Research Chair for the BISG.
+Beyond his role at Bowker, Kelly serves the book publishing industry as the Research Chair for the Book Industry Study Group.

 After a long career in collection management at Brooklyn Public Library, and a decade as their Director of Collection Development, Barbara Genco joined Library Journal in fall 2009.
 Now LJ’s Manager of Special Projects, she is the editorial lead for the LJ/SLJ Ebook Summits and project manager for LJ’s new library user research partnership with Bowker PubTrack Consumer—Patron Profiles.
 A visiting Associate Professor at Pratt Institute (teaching library collection management), Genco has served on American Library Association’s governing Council, as President of the Association for Library Service to Children, and (currently) the Board of NYC’s historic Salmagundi Arts Club in Greenwich Village.